danielkunin/Regularized-Linear-Autoencoders/README.md

 singular_values = np.sqrt(lamb / (1 - s**2))
 ```

 A complete example may be found [here](https://github.com/danielkunin/Regularized-Linear-Autoencoders/blob/master/LAE-SVD.py).
-This may be accelerated on frameworks like TensorFlow using a host of math, hardware, and deep learning tricks, leveraging our topological and geometric understanding of the loss landscape.
+This may be accelerated on frameworks like TensorFlow using a host of math, hardware, sampling, and deep learning tricks, leveraging our topological and geometric understanding of the loss landscape.

 ### Project History